DSpace Repository

 dc.identifier.uri https://hdl.handle.net/10088/29363

 dc.description.abstract Winged bean, Psophocarpus tetragonolobus (L.) DC., is similar to soybean in yield and nutritional value but more viable in tropical conditions.
 Here, we strengthen genetic resources for this orphan crop by producing a de novo transcriptome assembly and annotation of two Sri Lankan accessions (denoted herein as CPP34 PI 491423] and CPP37 PI 639033]), developing simple sequence repeat (SSR) markers, and identifying single nucleotide polymorphisms (SNPs) between geographically separated genotypes.
-A combined assembly based on 804,757 reads from two accessions produced 16,115 contigs with an N50 of 889?bp, over 90% of which has significant sequence similarity to other legumes.
+A combined assembly based on 804,757 reads from two accessions produced 16,115 contigs with an N50 of 889 bp, over 90% of which has significant sequence similarity to other legumes.
 Combining contigs with singletons produced 97,241 transcripts.
 We identified 12,956 SSRs, including 2,594 repeats for which primers were designed and 5,190 high-confidence SNPs between Sri Lankan and Nigerian genotypes.
 The transcriptomic data sets generated here provide new resources for gene discovery and marker development in this orphan crop, and will be vital for future plant breeding efforts.
-We also analyzed the soybean trypsin inhibitor (STI) gene family, important plant defense genes, in the context of related legumes and found evidence for radiation of the Kunitz trypsin inhibitor (KTI) gene family within winged bean. en
+We also analyzed the soybean trypsin inhibitor (STI) gene family, important plant defense genes, in the context of related legumes and found evidence for radiation of the Kunitz trypsin inhibitor (KTI) gene family within winged bean.

-dc.relation.ispartof Scientific Reports en
+dc.relation.ispartof Scientific Reports 6

-dc.title Transcriptome sequencing and marker development in winged bean (<I>Psophocarpus tetragonolobus</I>; Leguminosae) en
+dc.title Transcriptome sequencing and marker development in winged bean (<I>Psophocarpus tetragonolobus</I>; Leguminosae)

-dc.identifier.srbnumber 140190
+sro.identifier.itemID 140190

-dc.identifier.doi 10.1038/srep29070
+sro.identifier.doi 10.1038/srep29070

 Files in this item